gogre/irgo/README.md

 iboard := board;
 foreach cluster in board do
 ...foreach point in cluster do
-...if point.coloured then iboard.point := pretendstone (colour);
+......if point.coloured then iboard.point := pretendstone (colour);
-isboard:= Influencie (iboard);
+...isboard:= Influencie (iboard);
-foreach point in board do point.shadow:= isboard.point.shadow;
+...foreach point in board do point.colour:= isboard.point.shadow;
-foreach cluster in board do circumscribe (cluster.shadow)
+...foreach cluster in board do circumscribe (cluster and its shadow)

 **Perform obvious life-and-death analysis =**
 foreach cluster in board do
-...foreach point in cluster union cluster.shadow do
+...foreach point in cluster and its shadow do
 ......zboard.point:= board.point;
 ......fillup rest of zboard with black stones;
 ...poke 2 eyes in rest of zboard;
 ...until endofgame do
-......bestmoves:= intersection((Laizy(zboard), cluster);
-......if null(bestmoves) then pass(zboard)
+......if null(intersection(leela-zero(zboard), cluster and its shadow)) then pass(zboard)
-......else makemove (zboard)
+......else makebestmove (zboard)
 ...foreach point in cluster do
 ......if board.point.occupant = enemystone and not(zboard.point.occupant = enemystone)
-......then board.point.occupant:= deadenemystone
+......then board.point.occupant.cluster.status:= dead